Paul Temple: Commercial releases

 All the surviving English-language radio episodes, including the 1940 Canadian remake of Send for Paul Temple, have been released on CD by the BBC.

 The 11 surviving colour episodes held in the BBC archives (featuring Francis Matthews and Ros Drinkwater) from the BBC-TV version of "Paul Temple" were released on DVD on 6 July 2009 by Acorn Media UK.
 A further five black-and-white recordings (of originally colour episodes) were released in April 2012.
 All of Seasons 2-4 exist in Germany in various archives (principally in the archives of ZDF, the series' German co-producer) with soundtracks dubbed in German (just one, not existing at the BBC, survives in English).
 The German language versions have all been released on DVD in Germany by Fernsehjuwelen DVD.

 In 2010 Renown Pictures Ltd, new owners of The Butchers Library, released on DVD the feature films Send For Paul Temple, Paul Temple Returns (a.k.a.
 Bombay Waterfront) and Calling Paul Temple.

 During 2011–12 all four Paul Temple movies were released by Renown.
 A DVD box set of three was released in November 2011; the fourth film, Paul Temple's Triumph, was released singly, initially to Renown Club members only, in March 2012, but has since become generally available.

 Starting in February 2016, all the surviving Paul Temple radio serials were released on CD across four new BBC box sets.
 These include the previously unreleased 1959 remake of Paul Temple and The Gilbert Case and the original 1950 Kim Peacock version of Paul Temple and The VanDyke Affair (the latter featuring Peter Coke in a supporting role) as well as the remakes made in the 21st century.

 International adaptations

 Netherlands

 In the Netherlands, several of the radio plays were re-recorded using Dutch actors and the title character's name adapted as Paul Vlaanderen.
-Alfred Sindall drew the initial strips.